deejay189393/Streams-Prefetcher/README.md

 - **Items per Mixed Catalog**: Max items from catalogs with both movies and series (-1 for unlimited)

 #### Time-Based Parameters
-- **Delay Between Requests**: Delay between each stream request (prevent rate limiting)
+- **Delay Between Requests**: Delay between each stream request (prevent rate limiting).
+Can be set to 0 for no delay
-- **Cache Validity**: How long to consider cached items valid
+- **Cache Validity**: How long to consider cached items valid.
+Set to -1 for unlimited (never expire)
-- **Max Execution Time**: Maximum time for a prefetch run (-1 for unlimited)
+- **Max Execution Time**: Maximum time for a prefetch run.
+Set to -1 for unlimited

-Format: Enter a number and select the unit (milliseconds, seconds, minutes, hours, days, weeks)
+Format: Enter a number and select the unit (milliseconds, seconds, minutes, hours, days, weeks).
+All time-based parameters support unlimited values (-1)

 #### Advanced Options
 - **HTTP Proxy**: Route requests through a proxy (optional)